Willyb15/Data-Science-Python/Week2/more_data_structures.md

 KeyError: 'Washington'
 ```

 All we had to do was index into the dictionary, like we did with lists, but this time with the keyword, and the dictionary returns the associated value.
-Notice how, if we tried to find a keyword that wasn't already in the dictionary with `[]` indexing we get a `KeyError` telling us that that key is not stored in the dictionary.
+Notice that if we tried to find a keyword that wasn't already in the dictionary with `[]` indexing, we get a `KeyError` telling us that that key is not stored in the dictionary.

-This shouldn't happen to frequently, because we often know exactly what the keys in our dictionaries are.
+This shouldn't happen too frequently, because we often know exactly what the keys in our dictionaries are.
 However, there are times when we don't know if a keyword is in the dictionary already.
 For these times we luckily have the `get()` method.
 This method takes the keyword you're trying to find and a default return value to hand back if the key doesn't exist.

 ```python
 In [4]: states_caps_dict.get('Washington', 'State not found')
 Out[4]: 'State not found'
 ```

-Above we asked `states_caps_dict` for the value associated with the key `'Washington'`, and told it to return `'State not found'` if the keyword wasn't in the dictionary.
-And lo-and-behold, we get back `'State not found'` which makes sense because we knew that `'Washington'` wasn't in the dictionary.
+Above, we asked `states_caps_dict` for the value associated with the key `'Washington'`, and told it to return `'State not found'` if the keyword wasn't in the dictionary.
+And lo-and-behold, we get back `'State not found'`, which makes sense because we knew that `'Washington'` wasn't in the dictionary.

 #### Mutability of Dictionaries

-At this point a question that could be on your mind couple be, are dictionaries mutable?
+At this point a question that could be on your mind is whether or not dictionaries are mutable?
 Well, first, great question.
 And, second, yes, yes they are!
 Before we talk about how to mutate them, lets describe dictionaries in the language that we used for lists and tuples.
 A dictionary is defined as an unordered collection of key-value pairs that require unique keys.

-With that in mind, lets recall how we mutated a list.
-To change an element at an existing index we just indexed into the list and did assignment.
-To make them bigger we used the `append()` method.
-This method of mutation made a lot of sense considering that lists are ordered.
-So, in the unordered paradigm where dictionaries live to either change/add a key-value pair to a dictionary all you have to do index into it with the existing/new, respectively, key and assign the value to it.
+With that in mind, lets recall how we mutated a **list**.
+To change an element at an existing index, we just indexed into the list and did assignment.
+To make them bigger, we used the `append()` method.
+This method of mutation made a lot of sense, considering that lists are ordered.
+So, in the unordered paradigm where dictionaries live, to either change/add a key-value pair to a dictionary, all you have to do index into it with the existing/new key and assign the value to it.
 Lets take a look.

 ```python
 In [1]: my_dict = {'thing': 1, 'other': 2}